 The story of the life and career of the legendary rhythm and blues musician Ray Charles, from his humble beginnings in the South, where he went blind at age seven, to his meteoric rise to stardom during the 1950s and 1960s.

-In 19th-century France, Jean Valjean, who for decades has been hunted by the ruthless policeman Javert after he breaks parole, agrees to care for factory worker Fantine's daughter, Cosette.
-The fateful decision changes their lives forever.
+In 19th-century France, Jean Valjean, who for decades has been hunted by the ruthless policeman Javert after breaking parole, agrees to care for a factory worker's daughter.
+The decision changes their lives for ever.

 Detroit, the early 1960s.
 Curtis Taylor, Jr., a car salesman, breaks into the music business with big dreams.
 He signs a trio of young women, the Dreamettes, gets them a job backing an R&B performer, James "Thunder" Early, establishes his own record label and starts wheeling and dealing.
 When Early flames out, Curtis makes the Dreamettes into headliners as the Dreams, but not before demoting their hefty big-voiced lead singer, Effie White, and putting the softer-voiced looker, Deena Jones, in front.
 Soon after, he fires Effie, sends her into a life of proud poverty, and takes Deena and the Dreams to the top.
 How long can Curtis stay there, and will Effie ever get her due?
 Written by

 138 of 242 people found this review helpful.

 Was this review helpful to you?